 Content reviewed will be placed in one of four categories:

 - Content to be retained: No other action is necessary for content of value that is fully current.

-- Content to be removed: Outdated content that is no longer being maintained and is of no value to the public should be removed from the site (unpublished if contained in a WCMS).
+- Content to be removed: Outdated content that is no longer being maintained and is of no value to the public should be removed from the site or unpublished (if in a web content management system).
 The risks of retaining inaccurate or outdated content are significant.
-Content can be saved off-line on media such as DVDs, thumb-drives, network drives, etc. at the content owner’s discretion.
+Content can be saved offline on media such as DVDs, thumb-drives, network drives, etc. at the content owner’s discretion.
 Unpublished content may be available within the HHS archive site(s).
 NOTE: Archived content is not binding and considered no longer relevant.

 Content is archived in an Online Archive (see below).
 Broadly speaking, HHS recognizes three categories of archived content.
 Each category may include one or more collections:

-- Websites: When a website or mini site is retired, the entire site is crawled and archived.
+- Websites: When a website or mini-site is retired, the entire site is crawled and archived.
 It retains its navigation and all associated files.
 If the site is being retired because it has been superseded, the new site should include a link to its archived predecessor; if the retired site relates directly to an existing site or sites, it should be linked from that site(s).
 In both cases, the archived site should be linked from the bottom of the above site’s homepages.
 In all cases, the retired site should also be linked from the HHS archive directory (accessible from a link in the footer).

 - One-offs: Individual pages or content items that are no longer maintained but provide context of historic background are typically moved to the archive at the time they are superseded.

 The Archive Schedule provides guidance for standard categories of archive-designated material.
 It is a living document and will be modified/expanded as experience dictates.